Public Art Installation • Docklands, Melbourne • 2023

 HOLON: something that is simultaneously a whole in and of itself, as well as a part of a larger whole.

-Strapped to heritage-listed pier pylons at Melbourne's waterfront docks, 130 solar-powered holons float above the water, signalling and communicating to each other and to other biological species in their vicinity using sound and light.
-Staged for two weeks in August as part of the Now or Never festival, 2023.
+Strapped to heritage-listed pier pylons at Melbourne's waterfront docks, 130 solar-powered holons float above the water, signalling and communicating to each other and to biological species in their vicinity using sound and light.
+Staged for two weeks in August 2023 as part of the Now or Never festival.

-Each holon is a self-contained cybernetic organism, equipped with multiple microphones, speakers, LED lights and an on-board computer.
-Holons get their energy from the sun via a photovoltaic cell attached on their backs.
+Every holon is a self-contained cybernetic organism, equipped with microphones, speakers, LED lights and an on-board computer.
+Holons get 100% of their energy from the sun via a photovoltaic cell attached to their backs.
 Sun charges an internal battery, allowing them to make sound and light at night.
 The more energy they receive during the day, the more lively they become at night.

 There are three different kinds of holon:

-Holon suggests a possible future where electronic life seeks to co-exist with biological life.
+Holon suggests a possible future where electronic life seeks to co-exist with biological life, each contributing to a shared ecosystem.

 HOLON was commissioned by the City of Melbourne's Now or Never Festival in collaboration with Experimenta.
 The project was designed, developed and built at SensiLab, Monash University from March – August 2023.
 The images below show stages of the design and build process from initial sketches to completed work.